pdp-home-loan

 Several factors influence the permissible FSI for a given plot:

-• Location: Urban areas with high population density typically have higher FSI limits to accommodate more housing and commercial space.
+• Location: Urban areas with high population density typically have higher FSI limits.

-• Infrastructure: Areas with robust infrastructure can support higher FSI by handling the increased load on water, electricity, and transportation services.
+• Infrastructure: Areas with robust infrastructure (water, electricity, and transport) can support higher FSI.

-• Zoning Regulations: Local government policies and zoning regulations dictate the FSI limits to maintain balanced development.
+• Zoning Regulations: Local government policies dictate the FSI limits to maintain balanced development.

-• Width of the Adjoining Road: Often, plots adjacent to wider roads are permitted higher FSI, especially through premium FSI options, to encourage denser development along major arteries.
+• Width of the Adjoining Road: Often, plots adjacent to wider roads are permitted higher FSI.
+For instance, a 12m road may allow a higher floor space index than a 9m road.

 FSI Exemptions and Deductions: What's Not Counted?

-• Stilt Parking: Open or semi-open stilt parking areas on the ground floor are usually FSI-exempt.
+• Stilt Parking: Open stilt parking on the ground floor is usually FSI-exempt.

-• Common Areas: Spaces like staircases, lift shafts, and machine rooms are sometimes partially or fully exempted depending on local rules.
+• Common Areas: Spaces like staircases, lift shafts, and fire refuge areas.

 Premium FSI & Transferable Development Rights (TDR)

-In many Indian cities, developers can acquire additional FSI beyond the base permissible limit through mechanisms like:
+In many Indian cities, developers can acquire additional FSI beyond the base limit through:

 Impact of FSI on Apartment Sizes and Project Layouts